danielpetisme/michelin-kafkaday-2024/lab1.md

 ![image](images/Add-Datagen-Source-connector-Confluent-Cloud-quickstart.png)

 Depending on the performance objective, connectors might need to be scaled out.
 In this case, multiple instance of the connectors will run in parallel.
-The price of the connector will depend on how much resources it requres.
+The price of the connector will depend on how much resources it requires.
 For the moment, we don't need to scale the datagen connector.
 ![image](images/Add-Datagen-Source-connector-Confluent-sizing.png)